gienon-fer/SeekFit/README.md

 # SeekFit
-This project is the result of team work as part of the project assignment of the course [Programme Engineering](https://www.fer.unizg.hr/predmet/proinz) at the Faculty of Electrical Engineering and Computing, University of Zagreb.
+This project is the result of team work as part of the project assignment of the course [Software Engineering](https://www.fer.unizg.hr/predmet/proinz) at the Faculty of Electrical Engineering and Computing, University of Zagreb.
 # Description of the project
 SeekFit is an innovative clothing management app designed to help users organize their wardrobe, plan outfits, and streamline the decision-making process based on weather and occasion.
 The app allows users to upload photos of clothing items and outfits, which are organized into a visual inventory for easy browsing.
 Users can categorize these items by tagging them with predefined or custom labels, such as style, weather suitability, or material, to sort and quickly access them.